techservicesillinois/aws-enterprise-vpc/README.md

 After your VPC is deployed, the next logical step is to write additional infrastructure-as-code to deploy service-oriented resources into it (as illustrated by `example-service/`).
 In general, IaC for service-oriented resources does _not_ need to reside in the same source control repository as the IaC for your shared networking resources; on the contrary, it is often advantageous to keep them separate.
 A few helpful hints:

   * Don't change the name (i.e. tag:Name) of a VPC or Subnet once you deploy it.
-This allows service IaC environments to reference VPC and Subnet objects by tag:Name, with the expectation that those values will remain stable even if for some reason the entire VPC must be rebuilt.
+This allows service IaC environments to reference VPC and Subnet objects by tag:Name, with the expectation that those values will remain stable even if for some reason the entire VPC has to be rebuilt.

   * Multiple IaC environments for the same AWS account can all use the same S3 bucket and DynamoDB table for Terraform state, **provided that each environment's backend configuration stanza specifies a different `key` value**.